BEYOND BANK AUSTRALIA LIMITED

 ACN 087 651 143

-At the conclusion of the 2022 Annual General Meeting of members (AGM), two directors of Beyond Bank Australia Limited (BBA) retire by rotation in accordance with the Constitution of BBA.
+At the conclusion of the 2023 Annual General Meeting of members (AGM), three directors of Beyond Bank Australia Limited (BBA) retire by rotation in accordance with BBA’s Constitution.

 Requirements for Nomination

-The Board of BBA is skills based and is committed to maintaining a mix of directors that collectively bring the required experience and skills to enable the Board to operate efficiently and effectively.
-The Australian Prudential Regulation Authority (APRA) has advised its regulated entities of the importance of corporate governance and the need to ensure that directors possess sufficient skills and experience to ensure they will properly perform their duties.
+The Board of BBA is skills-based and is committed to maintaining a mix of directors that collectively bring the required experience and skills to enable the Board to operate efficiently and effectively.
+APRA has advised its regulated entities of the importance of corporate governance and the need to ensure that directors possess sufficient skills and experience to ensure they will properly perform their duties.

-Members considering being nominated need to be mindful that Beyond Bank Australia is a significant financial services organisation, which operates in the mutual sector and its board strives to ensure a mix of highly skilled and experienced directors to ensure its governance is fit for purpose.
-As part of the Nomination Committee’s assessment process, the focus will be on candidates that, at a minimum, possess highly developed skills in two or more of the following areas: banking and financial services, risk management, financial reporting and analysis, business and people management, business strategy and planning, corporate governance, co-operatives and mutuals, and technology skills.
+Members considering being nominated need to be mindful that BBA is a significant financial services organisation, which operates in the mutual sector and its Board strives to ensure a mix of highly skilled and experienced directors to ensure its governance is fit for purpose.
+As part of the Nomination Committee’s assessment process at this election, the primary focus will be on candidates that, at a minimum, possess highly developed skills and demonstrated experience in the required skill competencies of corporate governance, mutual businesses and strategic planning, and financial accounting and audit in financial services, together with two or more of the following areas: banking and financial services, risk management, financial reporting and analysis, business and people management, business strategy and planning, and technology skills.

 Fit and Proper